Michael Stone (criminal): Claim of innocence

 On 29 November 2017, BBC Wales reported that Levi Bellfield had allegedly confessed to the murders to a fellow prisoner, giving details that "would only be known by the killer".
 Bellfield denied that he committed the murders and denied making the confession.

-In February 2022 Stone's solicitor, Paul Bacon, stated that Bellfield had confessed to the murders in a four-page statement, with details only the killer would know.
+In February 2022 Stone's solicitor, Paul Bacon, stated that Bellfield had admitted the murders, in a statement containing details which, Bacon suggested, would be known only to the actual killer.
 However, a member of Stone's legal team stated that there was nothing in Bellfield's statement which was not already in the public domain, suggesting he could have fabricated it using known evidence.
-Furthermore, Bellfield has already been alibied by Johanna Collings, raising questions over the truthfulness of the 'confession'.
 The detective responsible for investigating Bellfield's known crimes also stated to the press: "Knowing Bellfield as I do, this could be him playing mind games".
 The Metropolitan Police previously investigated allegations that Bellfield was involved in the Russell murders and found no evidence to support the suggestion.

+In April 2023, Bellfield's lawyer claimed that Bellfield had admitted to the murders during a conversation with a prison psychologist.
+Stone's lawyer declared that a signed confession by Bellfield had been handed over to the CCRC.
+However, Bellfield later retracted the confessions, and it was reported that he had then sent a letter to Kent Police explaining that he had only confessed for a £5,000 cash payment.
+Bellfield had previously stated in 2017 that he had been repeatedly offered money by Stone's defence team to confess to the killings.
+The senior investigating officer on the Bellfield case Colin Sutton commented: "My view is that Bellfield knows he is in prison forever, that he has somehow joined up with Stone and offered to lie on his behalf for payment".
+Bellfield's 2023 letter claiming he had been offered £5,000 to confess was also passed to the CCRC.
+Ultimately, in July 2023 the CCRC announced that Stone's case would not be referred to the Court of Appeal as there was "no real possibility" that the court would overturn his conviction.
+It explained that it had "identified no credible new evidence or information" and "considered whether there are any further proportionate lines of inquiry with the prospect of yielding new evidence capable of making a difference to the safety of Mr Stone’s conviction", but "has not identified any".